gtarantino/TrafficData_API/README.md

 ```

 We also created a server to host the data locally.
 If you would like to use this
-feature, you need to go to the 'src' directory and run the local server.
+feature, you need to go to the `src` directory and run the local server.
 Here
 we used [Flask](http://flask.pocoo.org/) and Python3.

 ```